ayushsharma-1/AWS-Amazon-Web-Services-Projects/README.md

 ### 1. **Small-Scale Projects**
    - **Project Name 1**: Image Storage and Metadata Management with AWS S3 and MongoDB
+   - **Project Name 2**: AWS Resource Usage Reporting: A Bash script to automate the reporting of AWS resource usage, including S3 buckets, EC2 instances, Lambda functions, and IAM users.
+The script is executed using Ubuntu Linux shell scripting, WSL, AWS CLI, and Bash.

 ### 2. **Large-Scale Projects**
    - **Project Name 1**: None.